 The following tools are required to fix a bumper dent yourself.

-Depending on the severity of the dent and how flexible your bumper is, the dent might come right out.
-If your bumper is thick, the dent may not come out and you need to continue to the next step.
+Before moving on to step two, try pushing on the bumper with your hand without even heating the bumper.
+Depending on the dent’s severity and how flexible your bumper is, the dent might come right out.
+If your bumper is thick, the dent may not come out, and you must continue to the next step.

 In our case, we are using a hot air gun.
 Set the hot air gun at 650 degrees Fahrenheit.
 Keep the hot air gun 8 inches away from the bumper.